 Back to top

-The exact causes of leiomyosarcoma are not known, and research is ongoing to try to find out as much as possible about them.
+The exact causes of leiomyosarcomas are unknown.
+Researchers are trying to find out as much as possible about them.

-Very rarely, soft tissue sarcomas may occur in an area that has previously been treated with radiotherapy for another type of cancer.
-The sarcoma won’t usually develop until about 10 years after the radiotherapy treatment.
+Soft tissue sarcomas may occur in an area that has previously been treated with radiotherapy for another type of cancer.
+The sarcoma won’t usually develop until at least 10 years after the radiotherapy treatment.

 Signs and symptoms of leiomyosarcoma